lswifty2017/beach-ballerinas/content/home/index.md

 ---
 banner: /assets/tamar-jump.jpg
 show-notification-bar: true
-notification-content: Sign up for a [Free Trial Week!](https://beach-ballerinas-dev.netlify.app/sign-up)
+notification-content: Sign up for a [FREE Trial Week!](https://beach-ballerinas-dev.netlify.app/sign-up)
 introduction-title: Welcome to Beach Ballerinas
-introduction-description: We offer ballet classes at Bondi Beach.
-Our quality ballet program allows for young children to reach their potential.
+introduction-description: We offer ballet and dance classes at the heart of Bondi Beach.
+Our quality program for 2.5 years old and up, allows for young children to reach their potential and develop co-ordination and confidence.
 We have qualified Royal Academy of Dance teachers to provide ballet and jazz classes at the highest standard.
+“We want to give children the opportunity to experience the wonderful world of dance” our passion is to share the LOVE of dance, in a nurturing and loving environment that makes each class FUN !!!
+  Why not be a better place than Bondi Beach?
+“Dance and the Sea, where we want to be”…
 location-img: /assets/bondi-beach.jpg
 location-title: Located at the Beautiful Bondi Beach
 location-description: Just a few minutes walk from Bondi Beach is our amazing